Everything is possible: constructing spectrahedra with prescribed facial dimensions: General construction

 We let $S = S_{n-1}$.
 This construction generates closed convex sets of the kind shown in Fig.~\ref{fig:constIllustrate}, and in Fig.~\ref{fig:slices} we show three-dimensional slices of the four-dimensional set $S$ that corresponds to $I = \{0,1,2,3,4\}$.

-In Section~\ref{sec:proof} we will prove that this construction indeed realises any finite signature $I$ with $\min I =0$ as a compact convex set.
-In the next section we recall some technical tools and statements that will be used in the proofs.
+In Section~\ref{sec:proof} we prove that this construction indeed realises any finite subset $I$ of nonnegative integers with $\min I =0$ as the facial dimension signature of a compact convex set.
+In the next section, we recall some technical tools and facts which will be used in the proofs.